Home » Jess Franco’s Top Five Sleaziest Horror Films

 Barbed Wire Dolls - Jess Franco's Sleaziest Movies

-This week we have opted to showcase Jess Franco’s Top Five Sleaziest Horror Films!
-Jesús Franco was the prolific director of a series of sexploitation horror films.
-Owning the title of master of sleaze is quite an achievement!
-It always seemed that Franco had a fetish for graphic violence, beautiful photography and female nudity.
-Because of this, he was able to make over 150 films depicting explicit, erotic, violent imagery.
+This week we have opted to showcase Jess Franco’s five sleaziest horror films!
+Franco was the prolific director of a series of sexploitation horror pictures.
+Owning the title of master of sleaze is quite the achievement.
+Franco had a fetish for graphic violence, beautiful photography, and female nudity.
+With that in mind, he made more than 150 films depicting explicit, erotic, violent imagery.
 Although many of his films were completely tasteless, they were nonetheless entertaining.
+So, let’s revisit five of his sleaziest, shall we?

 Barbed Wire Dolls (1975)

-A mute, beautiful young woman walks around, wears a cape and gives strangers blow jobs because that’s how she captures their life energy.
+A mute, beautiful young woman walks around, wears a cape and gives strangers fellatio because that’s how she captures their life energy.
 Ridiculous, I know.
 From the title I was expecting, I don’t know, a vampire flick?
 But I was wrong.
 The plot for this one is largely detached and Female Vampire really seems like more of a soft core adult film.
-The majority of the film sees this ‘female vampire’ literally sucking the life from men’s genitals.
-The film was pointless to me; however, if you enjoy watching naked women, this one is definitely up your alley.
+The majority of the movie sees this ‘female vampire’ literally sucking the life from men’s genitals.
+The film is somehwat pointless; however, if you enjoy bizarre, nonsensical sleaze, this one is likely up your alley.

 Female VampireVoodoo Passion (1977)